 Perception is everything.

 Your website is not your brand.
 It is, however, a major element of your brand and will often be your potential new clients/customers first impression of your business.
+People make snap judgments.
+It takes only 1/10th of a second to form a first impression about a person.
+Websites are no different.
 Your website will be how people perceive you and your business.
+A good first impression leads to a longer visit.

 In a study conducted by the Stanford Persuasive Technology Lab, nearly half (46.1%) of the participants said that the website’s design, including layout, typography, font size and color scheme, was the number one criterion for discerning the credibility of the presented material and the company presenting it.